 This work investigates how China's rise as a global recycling hub affects other countries' prospects for moving towards a circular economy.
 More details

-Who Drives Climate Policies in the Rising Powers?
+Who Drives Climate-Relevant Policies in the Rising Powers?

 This project is concerned with the political economy analysis of climate change policies.
 The central question of the project is who drives/obstructs climate change policies in the rising powers, paying special attention to renewable energy policies.
 More details